abak/abak.github.io/resume.md

 #### DevTech Engineer Computer Vision / Machine Learning - May 2016 to present day

-I make self-driving cars, both by helping NVidia customers to implement their systems on [specific hardware](http://www.nvidia.com/object/drive-px.html), and on conduction exploratory research to provide better algorithms and approach.
+I am a member of the Nvidia team that develops [DriveWorks](http://www.nvidia.com/object/driveworks.html), a set of libraries that takes advantage of [specific hardware](http://www.nvidia.com/object/drive-px.html) targeted at autonomous vehicles.
+I am both implementing a set of tools and computer vision or Deep Learning methods that take advantage of this hardware, to create robust and high performance applications.
+At the same time, I am helping Nvidia customers to implement their systems and conducting exploratory research to design the systems of tomorrow.

-Those approaches rely on both traditional computer vision and on DNN-based technics.
+*Keywords* : Computer Vision - Deep Learning - Autonomous Vehicles - Embedded Computing - GPGPU

 ### [Indeed](http://www.indeed.com)

 #### Software Engineer - March 2015 to May 2016

-Indeed is the #1 job search engine , serving  more than 180 millions of jobseekers every month.
-As a member of the aggregation team, I am responsible for finding them jobs to apply to.
-More specifically, I design and implement tools based on Machine Learning and Data Mining that crawl the web, identifying job postings in arbitrary websites.
+[Indeed](www.indeed.com) is the #1 job search engine , serving  more than 180 millions of jobseekers every month.
+As a member of the aggregation team, I was responsible for finding them jobs to apply to.
+More specifically, I designed and implemented tools based on Machine Learning and Data Mining that crawl and scrape the web to identify job postings in arbitrary websites.
+Additionally, those tools are responsible for extracting a number of unstructured metadata to make indexing possible.
+Those tools have to perform reliably, and at scale.
+In addition to my engineering responsibilities, I also took part in mentoring new hires, in order to help them ramp up and develop their skills and provide them with the adequate level of challenge.

 *Keywords* : Aggregation - Natural Language Processing - Data Extraction - Machine Learning